Tina Basich

 Tina Basich (born June 29, 1969) is an American snowboarder, originally from Sacramento, California.

-Career

 Basich began snowboarding in 1986, when the sport was still new.
-She is noted for winning a variety of competitions from the 1980s onward, and for helping in the design of outerwear and snowboards for women, including one of the first women's pro-models for SIMS Snowboards.
+She is noted for winning a variety of competitions from the 1980s onward, and for being the first woman to successfully land a backside 720 in competition, at the 1998 Winter X Games Big Air.
+She also played a part in the design of outerwear and snowboards for women, including one of the first women's pro-models for SIMS Snowboards, alongside Shannon Dunn-Downing.
+Basich was also one of the founders of Boarding for Breast Cancer, and hosted the girl action sports TV show GKA.